akul-sethi/hex-reversi/README.txt

         The InfallibleStrategy, also, if it can't find a single possible move, will throw an IllegalStateException, which we intend the constructor to interpret, and call pass() on the model.

+Changes for part 3
+New interfaces:
+    ModelObserver - Represents an object which observers ReversiModels and allows the model to notify it when a players turn changes or the game is over.
+    InputObserver - Represents an object which observes an input source such as a Player or ReversiView and allows the source to notify it about move requests it would like to make.
+    ReversiController - Represents an object which can orchestrate how ReversiModels, ReversiViews, and Players interact.
+It is simply both an InputObserver and ModelObserver.
+New classes:
+    BasicReversiController -  A concrete implementation of a ReversiController where each controller is in charge of its own ReversiView and Player.
+It is designed so that they all share one model.
+    Name(enum) - Describes the name of a player and restricts the values to "X" and "O" so that players can not be created with alternate names.

+Model changes:
+    addObserver(ModelObserver obs) - This method allows models to attach observers to themselves and make publications when they deem fit.
+Publications are made when the turn changes and when the game is over. startGame() - This creates a distinction between setting up the game and starting it.
+When this method is called, the model becomes open to input, and also notifies its observers whose turn it is.
+Side-effect methods were modified to throw errors if the game has not started.
+    gameOver() - Added to check when the game is over rather than relying on an error being thrown.
+View changes:
+    addObserver(InputObserver obs) - This method allows views to attach observers to themselves and make publications when a user interacts with them. alertMessage(String s) - This method allows a controller to request a view to display an error message if an input to the model throws an error.
+This allows users to see errors graphically, while not crashing the program.
+Player change:
+    addObserver(InputObserver obs) - This method allows players to attach observers to themselves and make move requests to these observers. startTurn(ReadOnlyModel model) - This method provides a player with a snapshot of the model, and signals to it that its turn has begun.
+If it is a human player, this will do nothing, as humans utilize the view to send requests.
+If it is a machine, it will likely use some strategy, which utilizes the model, and then send a move request to its observer.
+    Removed all players other than HumanPlayer and MachinePlayer which takes in a strategy to request its moves.

+Program Usage:
+     A Reversi game is played by provided two command line arguments describing the types of players in the game.
+The order of play is determined by the order in which the arguments are provided.
+If an incorrect number of arguments or invalid ones are provided, the program prints a relevant message to the console.
+It allows the following arguments:

+     human -> A human player
+     capture-max -> A machine player which follows the strategy of capturing the max number of pieces on its turn
+     corners -> A machine player which follows the strategy of capturing corners if it can on its turn.
+     avoid-corners -> A machine player which tries to avoid the spots next to a corner on its turn minimax -> A machine player which tries to minimize the max capture the opponent can do on its turn.

+     The program creates two views, one for each player and labels them by number according to the order in which they move.
+Black always goes first.

+     Controls:
+        - Click on a cell to preview a move.
+Click on it again to deselect it.
+        - Type m to move in the selected cell
+        - Type p to pass turn

+        Input to a view when it is not your turn will be ignored other than previewing.